 Piecing together an oasis

 In 2008, the Cladels placed a conservation easement on their adjoining homestead parcel, bringing the total protected area to just under 20 acres.
 In this way, they have also protected a “sense of place” for their farmhouse, which is on the National Historic Register.
 The homestead property also boasts a beautiful pond, which brings a wide variety of bird and animal life to the property, and increases the biodiversity that it supports.
-The vision that the Cladels had for their property was realized over several years, and has resulted in the perpetual protection of high conservation value, and the realization of their wish for others to be able to enjoy it as well.
+The vision that the Cladels had for their property was realized over several years; their efforts have resulted in the perpetual protection of high conservation value and the realization of their wish for others to be able to enjoy it as well.